top of page

 • Choose 2-3 coordinating fabrics for the backside/binding, front, pockets, and napkins.
 The size will be dependent on the size of the blanket you want.
 For 4 people you will want a square piece.
 If you want rick-rack or ribbons for dressing it up you will want to get those as well.
 I like to use it on the tops of the pockets and around the napkins.
 You can also dress up the center square if you desire.

-• Cut your back fabric first to the size desired.
+• With fabric scissors cut your back fabric first to the size desired.
 Cut the top fabric 5 inches shorter than the back for both length and width.
 Cut your napkins into 13-inch squares.
 Cut your center 17 inches square.
 For your pockets, either cut an 8.5-inch square or cut out back jean pockets 1 inch from the pocket edge.

 • Center and pin the top fabric to the back fabric with the wrong sides together.